 What is an Erasmus+ traineeship?

 Erasmus+ is an exchange programme that gives you the chance to go on a placement at a company or organisation in another European country.
 You receive a grant for a traineeship of two to twelve months.
-You can also apply for an Erasmus+ traineeship grant if you are planning to write your degree essay at a company in another country participating in the Erasmus+ programme.
+You can also apply for an Erasmus+ traineeship grant if you're planning on writing your degree essay at a company in another country participating in the Erasmus+ programme.
 If you aren't able to study abroad for a longer period of time, you can also participate in a blended mobility.
 A blended mobility means that you study abroad for a period of 5 – 30 days combined with a virtual component.
 You have to receive a minimum of 3 university credits (ECTS) for the activity.

 What are the application requirements?